CONTACT THE VAULT MASTER

 This simultaneously excited me, but also ticked me off.
 I had started building a larger audience, but my site was suffering for it.
 It was about this time (in late 2006) when a benefactor stepped in and offered me a deal I couldn’t pass up.
 “Shadow” (of Shadow’s B-Movie Graveyard) had some extra webspace on his server and offered it up to me if I paid for a domain name.

 Twenty bucks and two days later, www.bmoviefilmvault.com went live on the web and a lot of incredible things have happened since then!
-I’ve been quoted on book covers (namely Chris Watson’s Joe Estevez: Wiping Off the Sheen & Badass Women of Cinema), DVD covers, attended conventions and met celebrities (and semi-celebrities), been invited to film festivals and press screenings, been interviewed by a writer from FlushtheFashion.com, and have made many new friends and acquaintances in the film industry and online reviewing community!
+I’ve been quoted on book covers (namely Chris Watson’s Joe Estevez: Wiping Off the Sheen & Badass Women of Cinema) and DVD covers, attended conventions and met celebrities (and semi-celebrities), been invited to film festivals and press screenings, been interviewed by a writer from FlushtheFashion.com, and have made many new friends and acquaintances in the film industry and online reviewing community!
 It’s been a wild ride and I’m excited to see what the future holds!

 Thanks to everyone who has visited, shared, and supported The Vault over the years.
 Without you, I never would have come this far!